Disney World is full of little kids and boring rides, right?

 Speaking of lunch, I highly recommend Tiffins, the newest restaurant at Animal Kingdom.
 Tiffins features cuisine from all around the world, such as Southeast Asia and Africa.

 After a leisurely lunch, give yourself some time to shop, people watch, or head back to the hotel for a nap.

 Hollywood Studios is next and you’re going to need some time between lunch and the thrill rides there!

-Hollywood Studios thrill rides
+After Animal Kingdom, check out the Hollywood Studios thrill rides

 Hollywood Studios opened a new section to the park, Toy Story Land, in June 2018.

 Toy Story Land has several fun rides, including Slinky Dog Dash, a roller coaster based on everyone’s favorite slinky dog from Toy Story.

 While I haven’t made it on Slinky Dog Dash myself yet, I’ve heard it’s not a crazy intense roller coaster, so it seems like a great pick to ease back into a day of thrill rides and roller coasters.